Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Anytime we get the essential nutrients we need quickly and efficiently is a significant health benefit.

-So, if you’ve been thinking about making your shakes in advance but wondered if it was worth it, read on to learn from my professional and personal experience, and you’ll pick up some trade tricks to save time.
+So, if you’ve been thinking about making your shakes in advance but wondered if it was worth it, read on to learn from my professional and personal experience, and you’ll pick up some tricks to save time.

 Quick Summary

-• Protein shakes made at night can be refrigerated, or frozen to keep them fresh for long.
+• Protein shakes made at night can be refrigerated, or frozen to keep them fresh for a long.

 • Try to consume your protein shake within 72 hours otherwise, the taste might degrade.